 File Writeback

-The algorithm runs as a job in this mode with primary results written to files, facilitating later access.
-Any statistical summaries from the execution are also included with the job.
+The algorithm runs as a job in this mode with primary results written to files, and statistical summaries saved to the job when available, facilitating later access.
 This is useful for handling large outputs without returning data directly to the client, especially when offline storage or later processing is required.

 params: {